Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

 At a glance, this may appear to have solved this problem, however the code above does not actually compile.
 The reason for that is the fact that the `Endpoint<TReq>` and `Endpoint<TRes>` are ambiguous, since there is no way to determine whether a single unconstrained type argument is meant to specify a request or a response.

-Just like with the `RunCommand` method earlier in the article, there are a couple of straightforward ways to work around this, but they are not particularly elegant.
+Just like with the `RunCommand(...)` method earlier in the article, there are a couple of straightforward ways to work around this, but they are not particularly elegant.
 For example, the simplest solution would be to rename the types so that their capabilities are reflected in their names, avoiding collisions in the process:

 ```csharp
 public abstract class Endpoint<TReq, TRes> : EndpointBase